hank/life/docs/NewConstitution.markdown

 One may own any item for any reason he/she wishes to own it, or without any reason.
 Private property may not be taken for public use, only given.
 The use of owned property is at the sole discretion of the property owner or owners.
+Any owned property may be moved from any place to any place at any time, or carried on one's person at any time.
+Property may be taken by the state only with due process of law.

 ###2.
 One's body is his/her own property
 A person may do anything he/she likes with his/her own body.
 One may protect